 I dedicated the past few years of my life to powerlifting.
 I was very anti-cardio, always followed a strict plan, and I really wasn’t terrible at it.
 Unfortunately, within my resources, I would never be able to thrive.
 My career doesn’t afford for me to travel for days at a time to go to meets, because my location is not necessarily a hotspot for powerlifting in general.
 There are no decent coaches near me.
 There are no training facilities for me to work in.
 Basically, it was just me, my barbell, and a dream.

 I remember a time when my thighs were their own entities.
 Over the last few years, they have slyly transformed into buegs.
 For those of you new to the term, it’s the cankles of the north.
 I’m still considered petite by many, but I know I’m not as healthy as I should be right now.
 My body fat percentage is too high, and the fact that my bad knees are aching is telling me I am carrying more weight than I should.
+But I do still have an athletic figure – challenging my body will challenge my mind.

 I have two options, be content with myself or choose to make improvements.
 I’m going to make improvements.
 My husband and I will be starting P90x soon, and I’ll be reporting my progress (or lack thereof) on this site.
 To truly make the life you want I strongly believe you have to bring your body and your mind to a good place.